60-day money-back on any purchase

 • Physical strength in the wrists can be a problem for some women players; there are exercises to help with that.

-• Wrist action in putting is all about consistency; having the same or similar amount of wrist movement over and over again is the most important feature.
+• Wrist action in putting is all about consistency; having the same or similar amount of wrist movement over and over again is the most important aspect.

 Take a 2-minute Quiz and Step Up Your Game!